zone117x/node-cryptonote-pool/README.md

-    "maxAddresses": 50, //split up payments if sending to more than this many addresses "transferFee": 5000000000, //fee to pay for each transaction "minPayment": 100000000000, //miner balance required before sending payment "denomination": 100000000000 //truncate to this precision and store remainder },
+    "maxAddresses": 50, //split up payments if sending to more than this many addresses "transferFee": 5000000000, //fee to pay for each transaction "minPayment": 100000000000, //miner balance required before sending payment "denomination": 100000000000, //truncate to this precision and store remainder "mixin": 3 //mixin which is used to send the payments },

 /* Module that monitors the submitted block maturities and manages rounds.
 Confirmed